nuxeo-sandbox/nuxeo-retention/README.md

 There are two ways to contribute retention rules:

 - **Statically**, by contributing to the "rules" extension point in the RetentionService
 - **Dynamically** via the `RetentionRule` facet: In this case, the id of the rule is the id of the document holding the facet.
-The facet comes with the `retention_rule` schema (prefix `rule`), that holds the values for the rule (see "Rules Definition")
+The facet comes with the `retention_rule` schema (prefix `rule`), which holds the values for the rule (see "Rules Definition").

 #### Static configuration

-These are the steps to contribute with new rules as a extension point:
+These are the steps to contribute with new rules as an extension point:

 - Access to Nuxeo Studio
 - Browse to *CONFIGURATION > Advanced Settings > XML Extensions*
 - Create a new *XML extension* called *RETENTION* (or whatever name you want to use)
 - Add your rules.
 In this example we will add 2 rules:
-  * Retain *File* document types during 1 year.
+  * Retain *File* document types for 1 year.
 Initially locked and deleted at the end of the period.
 Reminder sent 3 days before the end of the period.
-  * Retain *Picture* document types during 3 month.
+  * Retain *Picture* document types for 3 months.
 Initially lock and then unlock and trash (not delete) at the end of the period.
 Reminder sent one week before the end of the period.

 ```xml
 <extension target="org.nuxeo.ecm.retention.RetentionService" point="rules">